-- (a) Refer to Appendix A for instructions on creating unique child records from episode records. - (b) The location where the early childhood education program was delivered. - (c) Smaller geographic locations may impact on the quality of Aboriginal and Torres Strait Islander estimates.
+(b) The location where the early childhood education program was delivered.

+(c) Smaller geographic locations may impact on the quality of Aboriginal and Torres Strait Islander estimates.
 Where possible, Remoteness Area should be determined using the child's area of usual residence.